Skip to main content

 Old Bridle Path: Parking lots open and plowed with no facilites.

-Cannon Aerial Tramway: Parking lots open and partially plowed with no facilites.
+Cannon Aerial Tramway: Parking lots open and partially plowed with no facilities.

 Lafayette Place: Parking lots open and plowed with pit toilets provided.
 Self-serve winter camping available.

-Profile Lake: Southbound only - parking lots open and plowed with no facilites.
+Profile Lake: Southbound only - parking lots open and plowed with no facilities.

 Great North Woods Region